billycastelli/Lahman-to-Elasticsearch/README.md

 Python utilities to convert the Lahman baseball database to JSON format and push to Elasticsearch.
 Baseball statistics provided by [Sean Lahman's baseball database](http://www.seanlahman.com/baseball-archive/statistics/).

-Running this program will add 20,000+ documents to an Elasticsearch index which can be used for searching or data analysis
+Running this program will add 20,000+ documents to an Elasticsearch index which can be used for searching or data analysis.
+Currently, players are associated with data from `people.csv` and `batting.csv`.

 ## Steps
 Create a Python virtual environment: